Bathroom Exhaust Fan Size Calculator

 Vent the Steam

 Move the ceiling fan with your mouse or finger.
-Keep the vent above a rising steam plume, then raise or lower the fan setting so your effective CFM clears it before the room fogs up.
+Keep the vent above a rising steam plume, then change the setting so your effective CFM clears it before the room fogs up.
 Arrow keys move, up and down change CFM, and each run lasts about 75 seconds.

 Target design size: 110 CFM.
 Perfect clears happen when your selected setting closely matches the plume label.